raspberrypilearning/hello-world/en/step_4.md

 In Python you can multiply strings such as emojis or whole words by a number, so they print out several times.

 --- task ---
-Store the random number in a variable called `roll`.
+Change your function to store the random number in a variable called `roll`{:.language-python}.

 --- code ---
 ---
 language: python
 line_numbers: true
-line_number_start: 10
+line_number_start: 15
-line_highlights: 12
+line_highlights: 17
 ---
 # Function definitions
 def roll_dice():